Skip to main content

 The system scans form responses and event notes (such as progress notes, feedback, and injury notes) and flags concerning entries based on customisable rules.

-This feature utilises Artificial Intelligence (AI) to analyse notes and generate text.
+🤖 This feature utilises Artificial Intelligence (AI) to analyse notes and generate text.
 While designed to be highly accurate, AI can occasionally misinterpret context or make mistakes.
-Always review all flagged content and verify any AI-generated details before confirming or clearing an incident.
+Always review all flagged content and verify any AI-generated details before confirming an action.

-When staff members submit or update notes via the web or mobile app, the system scans the text in the background.
+When staff members submit or update notes and forms via the web or mobile app, the system scans the text in the background.

 If a concern is detected, the note is flagged and assigned a severity level and a confidence percentage: